-The available range in a Tesla is the forecast of how far the car can go before it runs out of electricity is a question many owners get frustrated by.
+The available range in a Tesla is the forecast of how far the car can go before it runs out of electricity and is a question many owners get confused or frustrated by.
 It's rarely a consideration on a ICE as the available miles can be easily and quickly replaced at a fuel station and while most accept the manufacturers miles per gallon figure is far from the truth it's examined to any level of scrutiny.
-However when you are in an electric car with a displayed range below 100 miles or 150 km, if you are a long way from home then the thought of charging soon starts to be a real consideration.
+However when you are in an electric car the available range is more important to allow for planning if and when you need to stop to charge.